All Episodes

 Christmas trees, the highest prices you've ever paid.

-Um all of these little things add up.
+All of these little things add up.

-If somebody is on, and I've I've lived paycheck to paycheck for a significant period of my life as an early adult, it's not fun.
+If somebody is on, and I've lived paycheck to paycheck for a significant period of my life as an early adult, it's not fun.

-People are buying more wood to heat their homes than in past years as a means of lowering the cost of heating their homes.
+By the way, I read this weekend, people are buying more wood to heat their homes than in past years as a means of lowering the cost of heating their homes.

-I mean, you're gonna have families literally sleeping next to the fire at night because it costs too much for a family, they cannot afford to heat their home.
+I mean, you're going to have families literally sleeping next to the fire at night because it costs too much for a family.

 All of this is preventable, which is the worst part of it all.